Pageturner Cliffhanger Book blog

 How to Write Like Tolstoy by Richard Cohen

-My favourite book of the year so far is Richard Cohen’s How to Write Like Tolstoy, published in 2016.
+My favourite book of the year so far is Richard Cohen’s How to Write Like Tolstoy.
 It put me in such a fever of love for literature.
+Psst: it’s not really about Tolstoy.

 Cohen addresses ten literary topics: beginnings and endings, dialogue, creating characters, irony, rhythm, sex, point of view, plagiarism, and revision.
 He discusses what works and what doesn’t, presenting numerous examples to illustrate.
 The chapter on dialogue has changed the way I read and appreciate fiction, as has the analysis of the different effects achieved by direct speech, reported speech, and free indirect speech.